physionetchallenges/physionetchallenges.github.io/2022/results/index.md

 # Results for the 2022 Challenge

-This page contains the scores for the 2022 PhysioNet Challenge.
+This page contains the scores, [algorithms](https://physionet.org/files/challenge-2022/1.0.0/sources), and [papers](https://physionet.org/files/challenge-2022/1.0.0/papers/index.html) for the 2022 PhysioNet Challenge.

 We trained and scored each entry on the [Challenge data](../#data).
 We trained each entry on the training set and scored each entry on the training, validation, and test sets.
 The training set was public, and the validation and test sets were hidden.